Heliocentrism: Galileo Galilei and 1616 ban against Copernicanism

 Galileo was able to look at the night sky with the newly invented telescope.
-He published his discoveries that Jupiter is orbited by moons and that the Sun rotates in his Sidereus Nuncius (1610) and Letters on Sunspots (1613), respectively.
+He published his observations that Jupiter is orbited by moons and that the Sun rotates in his Sidereus Nuncius (1610) and Letters on Sunspots (1613), respectively.
 Around this time, he also announced that Venus exhibits a full range of phases (satisfying an argument that had been made against Copernicus).
 As the Jesuit astronomers confirmed Galileo's observations, the Jesuits moved away from the Ptolemaic model and toward Tycho's teachings.

 In his 1615 "Letter to the Grand Duchess Christina", Galileo defended heliocentrism, and claimed it was not contrary to Holy Scripture.
 He took Augustine's position on Scripture: not to take every passage literally when the scripture in question is in a Bible book of poetry and songs, not a book of instructions or history.
 The writers of the Scripture wrote from the perspective of the terrestrial world, and from that vantage point the Sun does rise and set.
-In fact, it is the Earth's rotation which gives the impression of the Sun in motion across the sky.
+In fact, it is Earth's rotation which gives the impression of the Sun in motion across the sky.

 In February 1615, prominent Dominicans including Thomaso Caccini and Niccolò Lorini brought Galileo's writings on heliocentrism to the attention of the Inquisition, because they appeared to violate Holy Scripture and the decrees of the Council of Trent.
 Cardinal and Inquisitor Robert Bellarmine was called upon to adjudicate, and wrote in April that treating heliocentrism as a real phenomenon would be "a very dangerous thing," irritating philosophers and theologians, and harming "the Holy Faith by rendering Holy Scripture as false."

 In January 1616, Msgr.
 Francesco Ingoli addressed an essay to Galileo disputing the Copernican system.
 Galileo later stated that he believed this essay to have been instrumental in the ban against Copernicanism that followed in February.
 According to Maurice Finocchiaro, Ingoli had probably been commissioned by the Inquisition to write an expert opinion on the controversy, and the essay provided the "chief direct basis" for the ban.
 The essay focused on eighteen physical and mathematical arguments against heliocentrism.
 It borrowed primarily from the arguments of Tycho Brahe, and it notedly mentioned the problem that heliocentrism requires the stars to be much larger than the Sun.
 Ingoli wrote that the great distance to the stars in the heliocentric theory "clearly proves ... the fixed stars to be of such size, as they may surpass or equal the size of the orbit circle of the Earth itself."
 Ingoli included four theological arguments in the essay, but suggested to Galileo that he focus on the physical and mathematical arguments.
 Galileo did not write a response to Ingoli until 1624.